 The time a sunflower seed takes to germinate depends on several important factors, such as:

-- Soil Temperature – too cold or too hot will both slow or stop germination.
+- Soil Temperature – soil that is too cold or too hot will both slow or stop germination.

-- Humidity Levels – soil that is too wet can cause rot or mold, while soil that is too dry can prevent germination.
+- Soil Moisture/Humidity– soil that is too wet causes rot or mold, while soil that is too dry prevents germination (the same goes for dry air, which causes faster evaporation of water from the soil).

-- Air Circulation – seeds will need air to “breathe”, and soil that is too wet prevents this.
+- Air Circulation – seeds need air to “breathe”, and soil that is too wet prevents this from happening.

-- Planting Depth – seeds planted too deep or too shallow may have low germination rates.
+- Planting Depth – seeds planted too deep (or too shallow) will have low germination rates.

 Let’s dive into more detail on each of these factors, starting with soil temperature.